google/go-cloud/internal/docs/design.md

     *   Include for local/test packages like (e.g., `fileblob`, `mempubsub`).
     *   May be omitted when it makes the package name too long (e.g. `awssnssqs` is long enough, don't add `pubsub`).
-    *   Encouraged when it helps distinguish the package from the provider's own package name (e.g., `s3blob` not `s3`).
+    *   Encouraged when it helps distinguish the package from the service's own package name (e.g., `s3blob` not `s3`).

 ## Portable Type Constructors

-Portable type constructors are the functions defined in provider-specific packages that end users call to get an instance of the portable type.
+Portable type constructors are the functions defined in driver packages that end users call to get an instance of the portable type.
 For example, `gcsblob.OpenBucket`, which returns an instance of the `*blob.Bucket` portable type backed by GCS.

 -   Portable type constructors should be top-level functions that return the portable type directly.
 Avoid helpers (e.g., a `Client` struct with a